 2) The person is waiting for revascularisation or revascularisation is not considered appropriate or acceptable

 Development Process

-This guidance was prepared in March 2021 and is due for review in March 2023.
-This guidance has been subject to consultation and endorsement by the Cardiologists in Barnsley and was ratified by the Area Prescribing committee on....
+This guidance has been subject to consultation and endorsement by the Cardiologists in Barnsley and was ratified by the Area Prescribing Committee on 13th October 2021.
+It is due for review in October 2024.